mattrussi/gitlab-com-runbooks/docs/redis/redis-survival-guide-for-sres.md

 * write_bytes

-There is one set for each of the clusters, with a different prefix e.g. `redis` (persistent), `redis_cache_`, `redis_queues` (sidekiq), `redis_tracechunks` and `redis_ratelimiting`.
+There is one set for each of the clusters, with a different prefix e.g. `redis` (persistent), `redis_cache_`, `redis_queues` (sidekiq), `redis_tracechunks`, `redis_ratelimiting` and `redis_sessions`.
 You can perform the usual sort of visualizations and explorations that you might on other numeric fields, e.g. to find the top 20 Controllers by average number of calls to Redis.

 This would be an excellent approach to diagnosing the source of changes in Redis usage, although if the change was beyond our log retention (7 days) you can only really reason about the current state (looking for outliers), which constrains